GDQuest/website/content/tutorial/godot/2D/silhouette2D/index.md

 ![Silhouette drawn on screen](silhouette-effect.png)

 Drawing the complete silhouette feels a bit heavy, doesn't it?
 Here's a variation of that shader that draws an outline instead of a full silhouette.
+You can find a complete outline shader demo in our open-source [Godot Shaders library](https://github.com/GDQuest/godot-shaders).

 ```glsl
 shader_type canvas_item;